Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the 750 ILCS 5/505 (Illinois Marriage and Dissolution of Marriage Act).
-Updated for 2026.
+Methodology: Income Shares model per 750 ILCS 5/505 (Illinois Marriage and Dissolution of Marriage Act).